LooksForFuture/HydroEngine/README.md

 # CipherEngine
-Cipher is a general purpose game engine written for educational purposes
+Cipher is a general purpose game engine written for educational purposes.<br />
+As you have guessed, the name has been inspired by Metal Gear Solid games.